 Disney hasn’t replaced all their machines yet, but you can bet it will be happening soon!

 and speaking of pressing pennies- have you ever considered making this a game on your vacation?
 You just need one of those notebooks and a keen eye (and some coins for the ones that are debit card capable) Fun for all and you get some nifty souvenirs!

 9. Fast Pass is free AND you can HACK it

 Fast Pass is this magical item that lets you skip the line.
 You absolutely want it.
 And its free!
-Their are kiosks in the park if you dont make your fast passes in advance, but I do recommend doing them (at least some of them) ahead of time.
+There are kiosks in the park if you don’t make your fast passes in advance, but I do recommend doing them (at least some of them) ahead of time.